Bullgryn Tactics – Warhammer 40K Blog

 Let’s have a little look at fine-tuning your Bullgryns to get the most out of them.
 I have the Imperium 2 Index – so I’ve scanned and searched for enhancements and buffs that effect The following keywords:

 - Militarum Auxilla (this is the Bullgryns Regiment)

-With a Priest and their +1 Attacks you’re getting an extra attack per Bullgryn.
-Which in a unit of three is just three more attacks.
+With a Priest and their +1 Attacks, you’re getting an extra attack per Bullgryn.
+Which, in a unit of three is just three more attacks.
 That’s a 25% increase in attacks when you’re charging.
-But it’s no where near as impressive when used with a Conscript blob of 50.
-Because that results in a 100% increased in their attacks.
+But it’s nowhere near as impressive when used with a Conscript blob of 50.
+Because that results in a 100% increase in their attacks.

 So the Priest is nice for sure.
 But he perhaps is not as attractive as he may have seemed at first glance.
 The Priest now has no buff to Leadership or Morale.
 That’s worth remembering, especially for Conscripts.

 With the dawn of power levels, I can see myself taking more characters like Yarrick.
 Even though he may not be amazing.
 He’s a nice fluffy character and a nice narrative focal point for a battle.

 For the Bullgryns he can allow them to re-roll 1s to hit in shooting and melee.
 As long as Yarrick is within 6″ of their unit.
 Yarrick lets you re-roll all failed to hit rolls versus Orks, circumstantial but decent when used.
 This is not bad at all.
 Bullgryns are only hitting on a 4+ and with their completely random number of shots you need all the help you can get.
 With some good rolling, I can see the Grenadier Gauntlet doing decent damage every so often versus soft targets.

 Yarrick is expensive, sure, but he is cool!
 He also buffs their Leadership – more on Leadership this below.